Skip to main content

 1. Instrument with cost metrics to establish baseline and identify expensive features

-2. Route by model complexity to redirect simple queries to GPT-4o-mini (33x savings on routed queries)
+2. Route by model tier to redirect queries to the cheapest capable model (nano/mini/GPT-5.4) — up to 20x savings per routed query

 3. Cache repeated queries with SemanticCacheFilter (40-60% call reduction in high-repetition scenarios)